frePPLe/frepple/doc/installation-guide/upgrading.rst

    you'll need to merge your edits from the old file into the new file.

-   In our experience an incorrectly updated configuration file is the most common of upgrade issues.
-So, take this edit serious and don't just use the old file without a very careful comparison.
+   In our experience an incorrectly updated configuration file is the most common mistake when upgrading.
+So, take this edit seriously and don't just use the old file without a very careful comparison.

 #. **Migrate the frePPLe databases**